telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 ## Orion thread model and its implications

 Orion is a multithread process.
-With default starting parameters and in idle status (i.e. no load) Orion consumes 4 threads:
+With default starting parameters and in idle state (i.e. no load), Orion consumes 4 threads:

 * Main thread (the one that starts the broker, then sleeps forever)